DHTMLX/docs-suite/docs/treegrid/configuration.md

 ### Autoheight for rows

-Starting from v7.1, you can set the [autoHeight:true](treegrid/api/treegrid_autoheight_config.md) option in the configuration of TreeGrid to make long text to split into multiple lines automatically based on the width of the column:
+Starting from v7.1, you can set the [autoHeight: true](treegrid/api/treegrid_autoheight_config.md) option in the configuration of TreeGrid to make long text to split into multiple lines automatically based on the width of the column:

 ~~~js
 const treegrid = new dhx.TreeGrid("treegrid_container", {